If several reports of antisocial behaviour have been made with no action taken, residents can use the Community Trigger to demand action from us.

 What happens next

 After you request to use the Community Trigger, you will get written confirmation of your request within 2 working days.
-We will then have ten working days to look at the situation and talk to any other organisations who may be involved with the case.
+We'll then have 10 working days to look at the situation and talk to any other organisations who may be involved with the case.
 Your case will then be discussed at the Repeat and Vulnerable Callers Group which addresses the cases of repeat callers.